 Please note: Low Power Logging Mode is only available on Meters running version 4.54 software and above.
-Sub Minute Logging Mode is only available on Meters running software versions 5.11 - 5.20 and version 6.11 and above.

 To activate Automatic Logging, press the MENU key.
 The Main Menu screen will be displayed.
 Please note, the first item on the menu, 'Clean Probe', will only be active if an Aquaprobe® AP-7000 (which has an automatic cleaning system) is connected.